Security domain

 In an identity federation that spans two different organizations that share a business partner, customer or business process outsourcing relation – a partner domain would be another security domain with which users and applications (from the local security domain) interact.

+More modern security architectures such as Zero Trust Architecture (ZTA) exclude the use of traditional security domains in favor of multistage authentication and authorization.